-The practice held staff meetings every two months where ways to make the practice more effective were discussed and learning was disseminated.
+The practice held quarterly staff meeting where ways to make the practice more effective were discussed and learning was disseminated.
 All staff received annual appraisals at which performance, learning needs, general wellbeing and aspirations were discussed.
 We saw evidence of completed appraisal forms in the staff folders.